 \section{Introduction}

-~~~~Schwinger effect \citep{schwinger1951gauge} is a famous non-perturbational phenomenon in Quantum Electrodynamics.
-The virtual electron-positron pair turns into real particles by strong electric field.
-Many strong external fields will produce a neutral particle pair from high dimensional spacetime such as strings and D-branes \citep{gorsky2002schwinger}.
-Therefore, the Schwinger effect is the objective existence and is an essential ingredient to get a profound understanding for the vacuum structure and non-perturbative aspects of string theory as well as quantum field theories \citep{sato2013potential}.
+~~~~The Schwinger effect \citep{schwinger1951gauge} is a famous non-perturbational phenomenon in quantum electrodynamics.
+A strong electric field converts the virtual electron-positron pair into real particles.
+Many strong external fields will produce a neutral particle pair from high-dimensional spacetime, such as strings and D-branes \citep{gorsky2002schwinger}.
+As a result, the Schwinger effect has an objective existence and is required for a thorough understanding of the vacuum structure and non-perturbative aspects of string theory and quantum field theories \citep{sato2013potential}.

-Virtual particles to become real particles must be able to overcome some potential from external field energy.
-As a quantum process, the potential energy is closely related to the quantum tunneling effect \citep{sato2013holographic}.
-Assuming that virtual particles are separated a distance, which is simply analyzed via the Coulomb potential, then the expression of potential contains two possible quantum processes, the critical electric field $E_c$ is a key factor in this two processes.
-When $E < E_c$, the potential energy barrier exists and the quantum tunneling can occur, so the vacuum stays stability.
-Whereas if $E > E_c$, real particles production rate will no longer have the exponentially suppressed property, the vacuum will become catastrophic instability.
+To become real particles, virtual particles must be able to overcome some potential from external field energy.
+As a quantum process, the potential energy is closely related to the quantum tunnelling effect \citep{sato2013holographic}.
+Assuming that virtual particles are separated by a distance, which is simply analysed via the Coulomb potential, then the expression of potential contains two possible quantum processes.
+The critical electric field $E_c$ is a key factor in these two processes.
+When $E < E_c$, the potential energy barrier exists and quantum tunnelling can occur, so the vacuum stays stable.
+Whereas if $E > E_c$, the real particle production rate will no longer have the exponentially suppressed property, and the vacuum will become catastrophically unstable.

-So how to get the critical electric field is an important problem.
-The critical value of the external electric field is supposed to be in QED \citep{gorsky2002schwinger}.
-Unfortunately, it might not be observed from the pair-production rate computed in QED \citep{affleck1982pair}.
+How to get the critical electric field is an important problem.
+The external electric field's critical value is assumed to be in QED (Gorsky 2002 schwinger).Unfortunately, it might not be observed from the pair-production rate computed in QED \citep{affleck1982pair}.